snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-scala-tracker-0.1.0-released.md

 We are pleased to announce the release of the new [Snowplow Scala Tracker][repo]!
 This initial release allows you to build unstructured events and custom contexts using the [json4s][json4s] library.

-We intend to use the Scala Tracker inside our own Scala apps for monitoring.
+We intend to make Snowplow self-hosting by sending internal Snowplow events from within our own apps for monitoring.
+We will start eating our own dog food in the next Kinesis release, where the Elasticsearch Sink and S3 Sink will both send startup, shutdown, heartbeat, and write_failed events using the Scala Tracker.

 Contents: